Clicky

 Project RattleCam logo

 Artist Mike Essa created this adorable project logo featuring a mother snake and her young.
-Look closely at the tail tips of these pups, and you will notice they start life with a “button.”
+Look closely at the tail tips of these pups.
+They start life with a “button.”
 New rattle segments are added as the babies grow and shed their skin.

 Owen and the team at Project RattleCam want us to understand that “Rattlesnakes are elegant, fascinating, and important for the environment.
 The more we learn about them, the more we love them.”

 I couldn’t agree more.
-Working as a field biologist in rattlesnake country, I developed a healthy respect for rattlers nestled under sagebrush and learned to give them space.
-Watching RattleCam live has given me a new appreciation for these snakes and the complex social lives they lead.
+As a field biologist in rattlesnake country, I developed a healthy respect for rattlers, often nestled under the sagebrush.
+I learned to give them space.
+Watching RattleCam live has given me a new appreciation for these snakes and their complex social lives.

 Now that the rattlesnakes are hibernating, the cameras have been turned off.
-However, I know I will return when the next Northern Hemisphere summer rolls around, eagerly waiting for the new pups to debut on camera.
-I encourage you to tune in then.
+However, I know I will return when the next Northern Hemisphere summer rolls around.
+I will eagerly await the new pups to debut on camera.
+I encourage you to tune in then, too.

 For anyone keen to learn more about rattlesnakes, the project RattleCam website is a must-visit destination.
 You will find answers to your questions about rattlesnake natural history, the project tech, and more.
 You can also meet individual snakes, recognized by their unique skin markings.